eradman/entr/README.md

   hard limit for the user's login class
 * More coverage in unit tests
 * Don't use GCC-specific flags in Makefile
+* Execute mode can run a file under watch by retrying if text file is busy

 Releases History
 ----------------